Pysi/easyRLS/doc.md

 Then you can run `caToolsRunquantile` which reads the signal in the 'corrected.bin' file and creates a folder 'baseline' in the 'IP' folder.
 In this folder, there will be a `.bin` and a `.mat` file by layer.

-/!\ THIS IS NOT A GOOD WAY TO DO BECAUSE OF ABSOLUTE PATH IN MMAP
+/!\ THIS IS NOT A GOOD WAY TO DO :
+- BECAUSE OF ABSOLUTE PATH IN MMAP
+- BECAUSE MATLAB STORES THE OUTPUT IN MEMORY BEFORE WRITING IT

 Example of time taken from layer 3 to layer 12.
 The time depends on the number of pixels in ROI.